raeufroushangar/MICA-Weighted/src/README.md

     - `plot_positional_weights_by_subsubregion_ranges`: Generates a scatter plot of positional weights by sub-subregion ranges.
     - `plot_density_for_positional_weights`: Generates a density plot for positional weights.
     - `plot_positional_weights`: Generates a plot of positional weights for regions, subregions, and sub-subregions.
-    - `generate_plots`: Generates and saves all plots to the ECMPIA_result output directory.
+    - `generate_plots`: Generates and saves all plots to the MICA_result output directory.